 Pier 1 on the Waterfront

 Pier 1 on the Waterfront sits along Howard Cooke Boulevard where Montego Bay meets the Caribbean Sea, drawing both locals and visitors to its open-air setting above the water.
-The venue operates within a city where seafood and Jamaican cooking traditions run deep, placing it in a peer set defined by waterfront position and relaxed coastal atmosphere.
+The venue operates within a city where seafood and Jamaican cooking traditions run deep, placing it in a comparable set defined by waterfront position and relaxed coastal atmosphere.
 For Montego Bay dining, it is a reference point on the harbour strip.

 Where Montego Bay Faces the Water